How Much Should a Whole Home Generator Cost?

 What Impacts the Cost of a Whole Home Generator?

-Home generator installation is one of the many electrical services we offer, so our team is familiar with all the variables that affect how much a system costs.
-These include:
+Home generator installation is one of the many electrical services we offer, so our team is familiar with all the variables that affect the cost of a system.
+Below are the seven factors that will affect the price of your unit.

 Generator Type

-A fixed generator that powers your entire home, and that’s permanently installed and hardwired to your electrical panel, is more expensive than a smaller portable unit.
+A fixed generator that powers your entire home is more expensive than a smaller portable unit.
 Fixed systems operate as standby generators.
-They cannot be moved around and are also designed with safety features that minimize the risk of carbon monoxide poisoning.
-This is one of the downsides to using portable generators, which is why we recommend keeping them at least 20 feet away from your house.
+They are permanently installed and hardwired to your electrical panel.
+They have safety features that minimize the risk of carbon monoxide poisoning.
+While the safety features are effective, it’s important to keep generators at least 20 feet from your house as a precaution.
 In any case, it’s a good idea to have carbon monoxide detectors installed.

 Capacity

 Capacity determines how much power a generator can produce at any given time.
 If the generator is not powerful enough, it won’t meet your electrical requirements and can be damaged.
-While generator capacity is generally proportionate to home size, a smaller home may require more energy if it’s in a cold climate, to account for your heating needs.
-Also think about what appliances you’ll need running during an outage; if that number is limited, consider unit capacity accordingly.
+While generator capacity is generally proportional to home size, a smaller home may require more energy in a cold climate to account for your heating needs.
+Also, consider what appliances you’ll need to run during an outage; if that number is limited, consider unit capacity accordingly.

-Whether your generator is powered by natural gas, propane, diesel fuel, or gasoline doesn’t really affect the initial cost.
-But it can impact the cost of running the system.
-Fluctuating fuel costs and the cost of storing fuel are just a couple of things to consider.
-Solar-powered generators are newer and less common, so investing in one can incur different costs than sticking to more traditional models.
+Whether you have a generator powered by natural gas, propane, diesel fuel, or gasoline, it doesn’t affect the initial cost.
+However, it can impact the cost of running the system.
+Fluctuating fuel and storing costs are just a couple of things to consider.
+Solar-powered generators are newer and less common, but come with different maintenance costs and considerations than traditional models.

 Mounting Surface

-A concrete pad is recommended and must be poured in place to reduce vibration and ensure adequate airflow.
-It will also prevent water from pooling up under the unit causing rust or damage.
-In addition to concrete pouring, you’ll have to consider site preparation.
-A professional installation job just for the pad is around $50 to $75 per square foot.
+Site preparation is important for a successful installation and the longevity of your generator.
+To reduce vibration and ensure adequate airflow, place the generator on a concrete pad.You’ll need to pour one if you don’t have a suitable concrete spot in place.
+It will also prevent water from pooling under the unit, causing rust or damage.
+A professional installation job for the pad is around $50 to $75 per square foot.

 Transfer Switch

-Whole home generators require a transfer switch to connect to your home’s circuit panel.
+Home generators require a transfer switch to connect to your home’s circuit panel.
 This can take several hours and requires a professional electrician.
-Your options include manual switches you turn on yourself when the generator is needed.
-Switches can also be automated and turn on the generator when they sense a power failure.
+Your options include manual switches, which you turn on when you need the generator, and automated switches that turn on automatically when the generator detects a power failure.
 Installing a transfer switch can add hundreds of dollars in labor costs to the project.

 Permits

-In addition to the equipment aspects of the whole home generator cost, you’ll also require a permit.
-Permitting requires an inspection to ensure the work is done properly and safely.
-To acquire a permit, you may need to pay up to $200.
+In addition to the equipment aspects of the whole home generator cost, you’ll also require a permit and inspection from your local air district to ensure the safety of the job.
+You may need to pay up to $200 to acquire a permit.

-Installation alone can cost from $500 to $3,000.
-Depending on the contractor, they may charge a flat rate or itemize the installation cost to factor in site prep, labor, electrical panel work, materials, and labor.
-Installing a fuel storage tank may cost extra.
+Whole house generator installation costs can range from $500 to $3,000.
+Depending on the contractor, they may charge a flat rate or itemize the installation cost to factor in site prep, electrical panel work, materials, and labor.
 When hiring a contractor, ask what is included in the quoted installation price to ensure there are no surprises later.

-Whole house generators will cost you over the long run as well.
-Fuel purchase and storage, maintenance, and efficiency upgrades such as wireless monitors and smart load managers are expenses to consider.
+Emergency generators come with maintenance considerations.
+Fuel purchase and storage, annual servicing, and efficiency upgrades such as wireless monitors and smart load managers are ongoing expenses for whole-home generators.
 Natural gas, liquid propane, and diesel are generally more expensive than gasoline.
-You may be able to save some by comparing several estimates, having one contractor complete all necessary tasks, and purchasing a generator during the time of year power failures are less common and it’s not so stormy (you can avoid higher product, material, and labor costs).
+You may save by comparing multiple estimates, having one contractor complete all necessary tasks, and purchasing a generator at the right time of year.
+Wait until storm season has passed and power failures are less common to avoid higher product, material, and labor costs.

 Schedule a Consultation with Express Electrical Services

-Our licensed electricians in Los Angeles specialize in home generator and other electrical installation services.
-They can inspect your home to determine your needs.
-For an estimate on your whole home generator cost and to learn more about the options, specials, and financing we can offer, call 323-727-7799 today.
+At Express Electrical, we can help with all of your generator needs.
+Our licensed electricians in Los Angeles specialize in home generator installations and other electrical installation services.
+If you’re unsure which generator is right for you, we can inspect your home to determine the right fit for your needs.
+Call us today for an estimate on your whole home generator and to learn more about the options, specials, and financing we offer.